RCIC-UCI-Public/website-rcic/docs/source/about/allocations.rst

   |     CPU nodes (48 cores) are approximately $15K.
   |     GPU-nodes (4 x NVIDIA L40S) are approximately $47K.

+  .. warning:: You may not purchase hardware, send to the machine room, and then
+               expect RCIC to integrate this hardware into HPC3.
+Any hardware purchased outside of the above process will not be integrated into HPC3 nor will it be managed by RCIC.

 :bluelight:`Outline of Purchase Process`
   1. Send a request to hpc-support@uci.edu indicating your interest in purchasing nodes (CPU or GPU and how many) and time frame.